 Rule 608.
-Evidence of Character and Conduct Rule 608.
-A Witness's Character for of Witness Truthfulness or Untruthfulness (a) Opinion and Reputation Evidence of Character. (a) Reputation or Opinion Evidence.
-A witness's The credibility of a witness may be attacked or credibility may be attacked or supported by supported by evidence in the form of opinion or testimony about the witness's reputation for reputation, but subject to these limitations: (1) the having a character for truthfulness or evidence may refer only to character for truthfulness or untruthfulness, or by testimony in the form of an untruthfulness, and (2) evidence of truthful character is opinion about that character.
-But evidence of admissible only after the character of the witness for truthful character is admissible only after the truthfulness has been attacked by opinion or reputation witness's character for truthfulness has been attacked.
+Evidence of Character and Conduct of Witness

+Rule 608.
+A Witness's Character for Truthfulness or Untruthfulness

+(a) Opinion and Reputation Evidence of Character.
+The credibility of a witness may be attacked or supported by evidence in the form of opinion or reputation, but subject to these limitations: (1) the evidence may refer only to character for truthfulness or untruthfulness, and (2) evidence of truthful character is admissible only after the character of the witness for truthfulness has been attacked by opinion or reputation evidence or otherwise.